 You'll need to start by creating a shrub.
 This is a sweetened vinegar base that brings a kick of complex flavors to the drink.
 It's also a great thirst quencher on its own when added to your favorite sparkling water!

 Have fun with different sweeteners and get gutsy with the flavors.
 Try it with coconut sugar, agave syrup or maple syrup for a signature New England twist!

 Fire Cider Shrub

-1 1/2 oz bourbon (you may omit this ingredient for a stunning mocktail)
+- 1 1/2 oz bourbon (or leave out for a satisfying mocktail)

-3 oz hard apple cider (we love J.K.'s Scrumpy Farmhouse Cider! but you could also use champagne or a sparkling apple juice)
+- 3 oz hard apple cider (we love J.K.'s Scrumpy Farmhouse Cider! but you could also use champagne or sparkling apple juice)

-2. Pour chilled shrub, then bourbon over the ice and give it a stir.
+- Add the chilled shrub, then bourbon over the ice and stir.

-3. Top off with the hard the cider and garnish with a sparkly bit of crystallized ginger.
+- Top off with hard cider and garnish with a crystallized ginger for some extra sparkle.